Tarsum in Rust

 $ cargo install --git https://github.com/guyru/tarsum

-Surprisingly, testing on a large tar archive (recent Linux tarball, 1.3 GB), the performance of both Python and Rust implementation is very similar.
+Surprisingly, when testing on a large tar archive (a recent Linux tarball, 1.3 GB), the performance of both the Python and Rust implementations is very similar.

 Update: I’ve released tarsum-0.2, a new version of tarsum.